coding-club-linz/global-azure-bootcamp-2022/content/scavengerhunt.md

 ### Duration

-The SH begins on May 9th, 2023, at 5:00 PM and ends on May 12th, 2023, at 5:00 PM.
+The SH begins on May 12th, 2023, at 08:00 AM and ends at 5:00 PM.
 The winners will be notified within five working days after the end of the SH via the email address provided during registration.
 If the winners do not respond within five working days after notification, the respective prize will be redrawn.

 The Coding Club Linz reserves the right to shorten, extend, modify, or cancel the SH without giving reasons and without notice, without any liability or claims for compensation.
 The Coding Club Linz does not guarantee any lost chances of winning.